Y-CHETHAN/Digital-Image-Processing/Exp8-Record-Hough Transform/README.md

-# EDGE LINKING USING HOUGH TRANSFORM
+# Edge Linking using Hough Transform

 ## AIM:
 To write a Python program to detect the lines using Hough Transform.